oracle/pgql-lang/spec/pgql-1.1-spec.md

 ```
 SELECT m.name, o.name
-WHERE (n:Person WITH name = 'John') -[e1:friendOf]-> (m:Person) <-[e2:belongs_to]- (o:Car)
+MATCH (n:Person) -[e1:friendOf]-> (m:Person) <-[e2:belongs_to]- (o:Car)
+WHERE n.name = 'John'
 ```

-In the `WHERE` clause, the above query defines the pattern to be found.
+In the `MATCH` clause, the above query defines the pattern to be found.

 - The pattern is composed of three vertices (`n`, `m`, and `o`) and two edges (`e1` and `e2`).
 - There is an edge (`e1`) from vertex `n` to vertex `m`.
 - There is an edge (`e2`) from vertex `o` to vertex `m`.
 - Vertices `n` and `m` have a label with value `'Person'`, while vertex `o` has a label with value `'Car'`.
-- Vertex `n` has a property `name` with value `'John'`.
 - Edges `e1` and `e2` have labels with values `'friendOf'` and `'belongs_to'` respectively.

-In the `SELECT` clause, the above query defines the data entities to be returned.
+In `WHERE` clause specifies filter predicates.

+- Vertex `n` has a property `name` with the value `'John'`.

+The `SELECT` clause specifies what should be projected out from the query.

-- For each of the matched subgraph, the query returns the property `name` of vertex `m` and the property `name` of vertex `o`.
+- For each of the matched subgraph, the query projects out the property `name` of vertex `m` and the property `name` of vertex `o`.

 ## Basic Query Structure

 The syntax structure of PGQL resembles that of SQL (Standard Query Language) of relational database systems.
-A basic PGQL query consists of the following three clauses:
+A basic PGQL query consists of the following clauses:

 ```
 Query :=
+  CommonPathExpressions?
   SelectClause
+  FromClause?
   WhereClause
-  SolutionModifierClause?
+  GroupByClause?
+  OrderByClause?
+  LimitOffsetClauses?
 ```

+The most important ones are as follows:

 - The `SelectClause` defines the data entities that are returned in the result.
-- The `WhereClause` defines the graph pattern that is matched against the data graph instance.
+- The `MatchClause` defines the graph pattern that is matched against the data graph instance.
-- The `SolutionModifierClause` defines additional operations for building up the result of the query.
-The clause is optional.
+- The `WhereClause` defines the filter predicates.

 The detailed syntax and semantic of each clause are explained in following sections.

-# WHERE Clause
+# Graph Pattern Matching

 In a PGQL query, the `WHERE` clause defines the graph pattern to be matched.